MetaMask/metamask-docs/03_API_Reference/01_Ethereum_Provider.md

 ## Upcoming Breaking Changes

-On **January 13, 2020**, we are introducing breaking changes to this API, which we encourage you to [read more about here](https://medium.com/metamask/breaking-changes-to-the-metamask-inpage-provider-b4dde069dd0a).
+In **Q1 2020**, we are introducing breaking changes to this API, which we encourage you to [read more about here](https://medium.com/metamask/breaking-changes-to-the-metamask-inpage-provider-b4dde069dd0a).
 We only break APIs as a last resort, and unfortunately had to pursue this change.

-We will begin supporting the new API during the week of **December 2, 2019**.
+We will begin supporting the new API in **Q1, 2020**.
-At that point, we will support the old and new API until January 13, 2020, after which only the new API will be supported.
+AWe will support the old and new API for 6 weeks, after which only the new API will be supported.
 This update will make the MetaMask inpage provider fully compatible with [EIP 1193](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1193.md) and [EIP 1102](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1102.md) as of November 6, 2019.